solarsailer/matthieuoger.com/content/posts/2013-08-06-future-programming.md

 date: "2013-08-06"

 title: The Future Of Programming

+excerpt: "In the programming field, we have improved our tools, but globally, we are still doing the same thing: coding with text files. <em>That's sad</em>."
 ---

 I finally watched the latest Brett Victor's conference: [The Future Of Programming](https://vimeo.com/71278954).
 I highly recommend to check everything he has done.
 You will not loose your time.